Back

 Practice Problems

 1. If you invest \($1000\) in an account that pays \(9\%\) interest annually, compounded monthly, what is the total amount of money that you would have at the end of one year?
-(Hint: In this case, \(n = 12\) because it is compounding monthly, but \(t = 1\) because we are calculating for 1 year.) (
+(Hint: In this case, \(n = 12\) because it is compounding monthly, but \(t = 1\) because you are calculating for 1 year.) (

 Solution